LEEYJ1021/onboarding-conflation-bias/README.md

 | 3 | 70.0% | 70.0% | 70.0% | 70.0% |
 | 6 | 74.3% | 80.0% | 85.7% | 85.7% |

 The maximum within-type variation across all four thresholds is 11.4 percentage points (type 6), safely under a 15-point stability rule set in advance.
-The homogeneity conclusion (§10) is also confirmed to hold at every threshold ([Table 4](#table-4), [Figure 5](#figure-5)).
+The homogeneity conclusion (§10) is also confirmed to hold at every threshold ([Table 4](#table-4), [Figure 5](#figure-5)). **§23.1 goes further and tests whether the discrete threshold itself should be replaced by a continuous, covariate-based latent-probability classifier — it should not (see below).**

 ## 12. Pre-trend analysis